Skip to main content

 Keeping Our Schools Safe: Important Protocols for the New School Year

 At Kennewick School District, student safety is our top priority.
 As we start a new school year, we want to make sure you are familiar with our safety protocols.
-Please note that some of our protocols have changed for the 2024-25 school year.
-Here's how we are working to keep our schools safe and how you can help.

 Emergency Communication